ibm-cloud-docs/image-templates/import-image.md

 ## ISO Templates
 {: #iso-templates}

-Only {{site.data.keyword.cloud_notm}} Supported Operating Systems can be used to load an ISO Template onto a VSI.
-A list of Supported Operating Systems can be found here: [https://www.ibm.com/cloud/server-software ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/server-software)
+Only {{site.data.keyword.cloud_notm}} Supported Operating Systems can be used to load an ISO Template onto a virtual server istance.
+A list of
+Supported Operating Systems can be found here: [https://www.ibm.com/cloud/server-software ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/server-software)

 ISOs that are imported by using this tool must be bootable in order for the image to be eligible for import.